Spectral properties of generalized Paley graphs: The spectrum of GP-graphs via cyclotomic Gaussian periods

 We now make some observations on the previous theorem and point out some consequences of it for the spectrum of $\G(k,q)$.

 \begin{rem} $(i)$ If the Gaussian periods are all different, i.e.\@ $\eta_i \ne \eta_j$ for $0 \le i < j \le k-1$, then $\mu=0$ and $\mu_{i_j}=1$ for every $j$ since $q=kn+1$, and hence we have

-This holds, for instance, for Paley graphs $P(q)=\G(2,q)$ and also for the graphs $\G(3,q)$ and $\G(4,q)$ in the non-semiprimitive case (i.e.\@ $p\not\equiv -1 \pmod k$), as one can see in Example \ref{Ex:Paley} and Theorems~\ref{gp3q} and \ref{gp4q}, respectively.
+This holds, for instance, for Paley graphs $\G(2,q)$ --both directed and undirected-- and also for the graphs $\G(3,q)$ and $\G(4,q)$ in the non-semiprimitive case (i.e.\@ $p\not\equiv -1 \pmod k$), as one can see in Example \ref{Ex:Paley} and Theorems~\ref{gp3q} and \ref{gp4q}, respectively.

 $(ii)$ Notice that, by the theorem, $\G(k,q)$ is integral if and only if $\bar \G(k,q)$ and $\G^+(k,q)$ are integral.
-In Section \ref{sec:4} we will characterize all integral GP-graphs.
+In Section \ref{sec:4} we will characterize all integral GP-graphs (and hence all integral complements and all integral GP$^+$-graphs).

 $(iii)$ Theorem \ref{Spectro Gkq} allows one to compute the spectrum of families of GP-graphs in those cases where the (cyclotomic) Gaussian periods or Gaussian sums are known.
 The Gaussian periods $\eta_i^{(k,q)}$ for $k=2,3,4,6,8,12$ are well-known; the cases $k=2,3,4$ date back to Gauss (see for instance \cite{My}) while the cases $k=6,8,12$ are due to Gurak (\cite{Gu1}, \cite{Gu2}).
 The case $k=5$ is partially done by Hoshi \cite{Ho}.
 A case which is well understood is when $(k,q)$ is a semiprimitive pair.
-Another general examples are the so called index 2 and index 4 cases (see the literature).
-Some of these cases will be treated in more detail in Sections \ref{sec:3} and \ref{sec:5}. \end{rem}
+Some of these cases will be treated in more detail in Sections \ref{sec:3} and \ref{sec:5}.
+Other general examples of known Gaussian sums are the so-called index 2 and index 4 cases (see the literature).
+It would be interesting to find the spectrum of $\G(k,q)$ in these cases. \end{rem}

 To close the section we illustrate with two basic examples.
 We compute the spectrum of $\G(k,q)$ for $k=1,2$.
-Using Theorem \ref{Spectro Gkq} one can also obtain the spectrum of $\bar \G(k,q)$ and $\G^+(k,q)$ for $k=1,2$.
+Using Theorem \ref{Spectro Gkq} one can also obtain the spectrum of $\bar \G(k,q)$ and $\G^+(k,q)$ for $k=1,2$ (we leave the details).
 More involved computations will be performed in the next section.